 By the way, Malbusca is the name of the town where I live in Santa Maria island (Azores, Portugal), it means "ill-fated search" because in the past people would come here and risk their lives to collect some lichens in the cliffs so they could earn some money to feed their families:

 As you see, this was a place full of hard working brave people, now life is much easier and people who can't feed their families will get food and money from public and private institutions.

 Anyway, coming back to my new sites, I also fully renewed my old spanish site, LasCartasDeLaVida.com, which has been online for almost 14 years now and still had a tables based layout, it's quite a big site as you can see from its web map, the others sites I have are just small versions of that one.

 As you can imagine, with so many domains I ended up with a bunch of different email addresses, so I decided to make a new single PGP key for all of them, this way people writing will have a much easier time to choose the right public key.

-On a technical note, all my sites are made "by hand", just using the wonderful Vim editor for coding, Gimp/ImageMagick for the graphical editing, and not much more, this is how my actual "web development environment" looks like:
+On a technical note, all my sites are made "by hand", just using the wonderful Vim editor for coding, Gimp/ImageMagick for the graphical editing, and not much more, this is how my "web development environment" looked like in early 2018: